Clarifying the Role of Product Management

 - Product-First Organizations – Organizations who are known for their products rather than their service or arbitrage (buy/sell) activities, naturally place Product Management at the tip of the proverbial strategic spear.
 As such Product Management has much greater political weight to drive the strategy for the company.
 At service and trade organizations, Product is often supporting a strategy that is defined by another Business function, and this positions the role to be more tactical than strategic.

 - Orthogonal Roles – Because Product Management is charged with the success of their team, that often means Product will act as the ‘glue’ and fill in various orthogonal roles where help may be needed but isn’t a core function of Product.
-Project Management, UX, Analytics are, and Product Operations are common areas where Product Management may fill in.
+Project Management, UX, Analytics are, and Product Ops are common areas where Product Management may fill in.
 The risk is that one of these orthogonal roles can take over a disproportionate amount of time and take away from core Product responsibilities.
 This is especially the case when a dedicated ScrumMaster or Program Manager are not available to support the team.

 - Product Lifecycle – The role of Product at a startup is almost entirely focused on product market fit of the ‘MVP’ product.
 More mature products trade the need to find market fit, with the need to instead satisfy the many stakeholders that have grown up around the successful product and each has their own feature requests to support their efforts.
 This can shift the role from being very outward and strategically focused, to being more focused on internal diplomacy.